epirecipes/EpiPolicies/ToyModel_indirect_n_direct/R_approach/expSIR_in_R.md

 ![](expSIR_in_R_files/figure-commonmark/unnamed-chunk-8-1.png)

-## Conclusion
+## Discussion

 This toy model has:

 - *1001 constraints* (one per time step + initial condition)
 - *2002 variables* (state + control variables)
-- *3003 non-zero Jacobian entries* (sparse structure)
+- *3001 non-zero Jacobian entries* (sparse structure)

-For large-scale problems, this computational difference becomes critically important as R requires manual computation of all derivatives, which is computationally inefficient compared to JuMP’s automatic differentiation.
+For large-scale problems, this computational difference becomes more important as R requires manual computation of all derivatives, which is computationally inefficient compared to JuMP’s automatic differentiation.
 Manual derivative computation in R scales poorly with problem size, requiring O(n²) operations for each constraint and variable interaction, while JuMP’s automatic differentiation leverages optimised algorithms that scale much more efficiently.
-This efficiency gap becomes increasingly significant as problem complexity grows, making JuMP’s approach not just more convenient but fundamentally more scalable for real-world epidemiological models with thousands of variables and constraints.
+This efficiency gap becomes increasingly significant as problem complexity grows, making JuMP’s approach not just more convenient but more scalable for real-world epidemiological models with thousands of variables and constraints.